 On $\bZ^n$, we can define a $\bW$ action as follows.
 Taking $\zeta = \tsp{(\zeta_1,\cdots,\zeta_n)} \in \bZ^n$,

 For the later usage, we also extend the above action to an action on $\bR^n$ or $\bC^n$.

 To each vertex $k$, we associate two $\bC$ vector spaces $V_k,W_k$.
-Let $V = (V_k)_{k\in I}$ and $W = (W_k)_{k\in W}$.
+Let $V = (V_k)_{k\in I}$ and $W = (W_k)_{k\in I}$.
 The following column vectors are called dimension vectors of $V$, $W$ respectively,

-In the whole paper, the symbol $\dim$ represents for the complex dimension of a complex vector space.
-And we often use $v_k$ (resp.\ $w_k$) as a abbreviation for $\dim{V_k}$ (resp.\ $\dim{W_k}$).
+In the whole paper, the symbol $\dim$ denotes the complex dimension of a complex vector space.
+And we often use $v_k$ (resp.\ $w_k$) as an abbreviation for $\dim{V_k}$ (resp.\ $\dim{W_k}$).
 Following Nakajima,~\cite{Nakajima:1994aa}, we define the following vector space,